Table of Contents

 - Have a team of experts install it and configure it for you. as a well-established company, we provide an improved and well-tested installation and configuration procedure.
 As part of our self-hosted services at eduNEXT, we take care of the installation, configuration, data migration (if any), maintenance, and all the other technical aspects, deploying the solution in the customer’s AWS, Azure, or any other provider infrastructure.
 In this case, we’ll need to tailor the projects to your specific requirements to make sure we include the right set of applications and customizations and that we design an architecture that copes well with the amount of traffic that your users will bring.
 This alternative will allow us to take care of installing configuring, customizing, and optionally supporting your Open edX installation in your own infrastructure.

 What are the advantages of self-hosting the Open edX platform vs a Cloud subscription?

 The most common reasons why you’d be more geared towards an on-premise Open edX installation as opposed to a Cloud subscription are:

 Specific location.
 You may need your application or data to comply with specific internal or external policies and that may imply that they are hosted within the borders of your own organization or in a particular geographical zone or Infrastructure provider.
-In these cases self-hosting, the applications and data within those borders is the way to go.
+In these cases, self-hosting, the applications, and data within those borders are the way to go.

 Full control.
 Despite the fact that the Cloud alternative has a lot of benefits and powerful control and customization options, it may be the case that you need to retain full control and unrestricted access to all parts of the systems and data and can only be accomplished in a self-hosted configuration.